joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 For :term:`RNA-seq` data, `cufflinks`_ and `kallisto`_ in particular are popular, and operate directly on alignments in `BAM`_ format.
-These packages don't require :data:`yeti` at all.
+These packages don't require :data:`plastid` at all.
 For further information on them packages, see their documentation.

 Any :term:`high-throughput sequencing` experiment, including RNA-seq